• About

 creme caramel covered with foil.

-Cover the cake pan with aluminum foil.
+Cover the cake pan with aluminium foil.
 Press the edges tightly.
+Alternatively, use a flan pan.

 adding hot water to the pot.